 “To be able to offer young people the opportunity and the means to create, to innovate, to explore their talents and ultimately to excel is so important,” said SNF Program Officer Aristi Stathakopoulou.

-F1 in Schools is structured to extend the impact of outside support in another way that resonates with SNF’s goals.
-SNF focuses on the long-term sustainability of projects.
-By asking teams to raise funds as an integral part of the competition, resources are more widely distributed and students gain lasting skills and experience.
-SNF supported teams at 25 public school in Greece last year to encourage participation, but so as not to remove a key element of the competition, each team had to raise additional funds.
+One such experience-building task is fundraising.
+SNF support encourages teams to participate, but each team has to make a plan to raise additional funds.
 Give a man the resources to build a tiny F1 car and he’ll race for a day.
 Teach a man to gain sponsors for his F1 car and he’s gained business savvy for life.

 Formula 1 might seem like an odd thematic candidate for an educational program that aims to reach a broad group of young people.
 F1 racing is decidedly not an amateur pursuit, nor one designed for young people, and it requires intensive inputs of equipment, manpower, and capital.
 The beauty of F1 in Schools is that students, most of whom cannot drive a car, are still pulled into the excitement of the race and the extensive teamwork and technical knowledge it requires.
 SNF supports organizations working to increase access to knowledge and resources, and F1 in Schools makes some of the most valuable elements of an elite sport accessible to a broad population.

 And the competition has clearly inspired excitement and dedication in its broad following.
-“To dedicate months of work and, if needed, stay up late into the night, you need to love what you are doing,” said Christos Gagas, a member of NewGen Tachytis, one of the teams supported by SNF.
+“To dedicate months of work and, if needed, stay up late into the night, you need to love what you are doing,” said Christos Gagas, a member of NewGen Tachytis, one of the teams supported by SNF in 2018.